2025–26 FC Zürich season: July

-On 25 July, Zürich began the season by hosting Sion at the Letzigrund.
-Despite going 2–0 ahead, the visitors fought back to win 3–2, in Mitchell van der Gaag's first competitive game in charge of Zürich.
+On 25 July, Zürich began the season by hosting Sion at the Letzigrund in Mitchell van der Gaag's first competitive game in charge of Zürich.
+Despite going 2–0 ahead, the visitors fought back to win 3–2.
 Steven Zuber and Damienus Reverson scored Zürich's goals.
 Zürich sat in ninth place in the table after the first round of matches.

-The following day, Colombian forward Juan Jose Perea and Serbian left-back Milan Rodic joined the club.
+The following day, Colombian forward Juan Jose Perea and Serbian left-back Milan Rodić joined the club.
 French forward Lisandru Tramoni followed on 27 July.

 August

 On 2 August, Colombian defender Jorge Segura joined on a three-year contract.
 The following day, Zürich drew 1–1 at Luzern, with Umeh Emmanuel equalising for the visitors.
 Zürich climbed to eighth place in the Super League table.

 Dutch defender Livano Comenencia and Senegalese forward Philippe Keny joined the club in early August.

 On 10 August, Zürich won 2–1 at Lausanne and climbed one place to seventh.
 Bledian Krasniqi and Jorge Segura scored the visitors' goals.

-Five days later, reached the second round of the Swiss Cup after a 2–0 victory at Wettswil-Bonstetten.
+Five days later, Zürich reached the second round of the Swiss Cup after a 2–0 victory at Wettswil-Bonstetten.
 Umeh Emmanuel scored both goals, bringing his tally for the season to three in four games.

 Zürich returned to league action on 23 August, losing 4–0 at home to newly promoted Thun.
 The hosts were placed seventh in the table after the match.

 A victory, 3–1 at nearby Winterthur on 30 August, kept Zürich in seventh place.
 Loanee Matthias Phaëton scored twice for the visitors, with Steven Zuber scoring the other goal.

 Zürich beat Servette 2–1 at the Letzigrund on 13 September, with both of the hosts' goals coming from Cheveyo Tsawa.
-Zürich finished the game with ten men, after the dismissals of Mohamed Bangoura and Ilan Sauter.
+Zürich finished the game with nine men, after the dismissals of Mohamed Bangoura and Ilan Sauter.
 They climbed to fourth with the three points.